Coronavirus UpdateView All Updates

 - Smoke free environment

-Deb Burns has been the Executive Director of Granite Ledges of Concord since 2007.
+Deb Burns has been the Administrator of Granite Ledges of Concord since 2007.
 She received her Nursing Degree from Rivier College in Nashua, NH.
 She has over twenty years of healthcare experience including several years as a Director of Nursing in a Long Term Care setting.
 Deb is responsible for the oversight of all aspects of Granite Ledges of Concord from the care of the residents to the oversight and management of staff and facility operations.
 Deb currently serves on the Board of Directors for New Hampshire Association of Residential Care Homes and is a former Board Member of GoodLife Programs and Activities.
 A resident of Concord, NH, Deb is a tri-athlete and has two big Great Danes.

 Dr. Amy MartelMedical Director

 Dr. Martel is a NH native.
 She attended St Anselm College, Dartmouth Medical School and completed her residency at the NH Dartmouth Family Practice Residency in Concord.
 She joined Concord Family Medicine in 2005 and has been a Medical Director since 2014.
 She lives locally with her husband and 2 daughters.
 Since the Covid outbreak, Dr. Martel is extra-focused on the safety of our Residents!
 She is proud to welcome patients to Granite Ledges and is always willing to speak with current or prospective patients at 603-224-0777.

 Sandra Nichols, RNDirector of Nursing